Optimal quantum control via genetic algorithms for quantum state engineering in driven-resonator mediated networks: Introduction

-Here we consider a register of qubits, coupled using a reduced-control architecture, and employ a genetic algorithm to find optimal pulse sequences to drive their dynamics.
+Here we consider a register of qubits coupled \commjb{via a common resonator and operated in a regime which facilitates a reduced level of control}, and employ a genetic algorithm to find optimal pulse sequences to drive their dynamics.
 In order to illustrate our approach, we present efficient control schemes for preparing entangled three- and four-qubit states, including GHZ, Dicke, and graph states, and assess performance against relevant decoherence sources finding the thresholds that limit the quality of our results.
-The generation of high-quality states is thus demonstrated while identifying fully the sequence of driving pulses to use.
-Our approach holds the potential to establish a hybrid take to quantum control that mixes machine learning and optimal control as a viable route to the engineering of crucial resources for quantum information processing.
+The generation of high-quality states{, in short times compared to typical multi-qubit circuit timescales,} is thus demonstrated while identifying fully the sequence of driving pulses to use.
+Our approach contributes to the growing argument that a hybrid take to quantum control -- that mixes machine learning and optimal control -- is a viable route to the engineering of crucial resources for quantum information processing.

 The remainder of the manuscript is organised as follows.
 In Sec.~\ref{sys_sec} we present the specifics of the system considered and formalise the Hamiltonian.
 In Sec.~\ref{CGA}, we present an overview of the Continuous Genetic Algorithm employed then follow by formalising the algorithm for the problem of quantum control in section~\ref{CGAOC}.
 Sec.~\ref{res_sec} focuses on the presentation of the resulting control schemes for the preparation of three-qubit GHZ and Dicke states as well as a specific instance of a four-qubit graph states.
 In Sec.~\ref{decoherence}, the effect of decoherence is investigated.
 Sec.~\ref{conc} offers our closing remarks and a forward look.